VerifyTests/Verify.Aspose/readme.source.md

 ## Usage

-Given a test with teh following definition:
+Given a test with the following definition:

 snippet: TestDefinition